allegheny-computer-science-203-s2021/midterm_practice/sample_questions.md

   }
   ```

-  Using SRP analysis, identify any violates to this principle.
+  Using SRP analysis, identify one violation to this principle.
 Explain your answer.

 10. Consider the following code snippet: